AugustinGriswold/DocProc/README.md

 # DocProc
-A location to store documentation for labprocesses and verisons
+A location to store documentation for labprocesses and versions